 The Company's sustainability goals are forward-looking statements (as such term is defined in the Private Securities Litigation Reform Act of 1995 or by the SEC in its rules, regulations and releases).
 These statements are made on the basis of the Company's views and expectations as of this time and the Company undertakes no obligation to update these statements whether as a result of new information, future events or otherwise, except as required by law or by the rules and regulations of the SEC.
-The Company cautions investors that such forward-looking statements are not guarantees of future performance and that actual events or results may differ materially from those statements.
-For a description of certain factors that could cause the Company's future events or results to differ materially from those expressed in any forward-looking statement, please refer to the Company's filings with the SEC, including, without limitation, information under the captions "Risk Factors" and "Cautionary Statement on Forward-Looking Statements" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
+The Company cautions investors that such forward-looking statements are not guarantees of future performance and that actual events or results may differ materially from those expressed in any forward-looking statement, please refer to the Company's filings with the SEC, including, without limitation, information under the captions "Risk Factors" and "Cautionary Statement on Forward-Looking Statements" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.